 An official website of the European Union.
 See all European Institutions

-The Civilian Planning and Conduct Capability (CPCC) Directorate is the EEAS Directorate which is the Operational Headquarters for the civilian CSDP Missions.
-Individually and collectively, the civilian CSDP Missions promote stability and build resilience through strengthening rule of law on the strategic and operational levels in fragile environments.
+The Civilian Planning and Conduct Capability (CPCC) is the EEAS Directorate serving as the Operational Headquarters for the civilian CSDP Missions.
+It is led by the Civilian Operations Commander Vincenzo Coppola.

-There are currently 10 civilian CSDP Missions on 3 continents: Afghanistan, Ukraine, Georgia, Kosovo, Libya, the Palestinian Territories (Ramallah and Rafah), Niger, Mali, Somalia and Iraq.
+The EU deploys currently 10 civilian CSDP Missions in Ukraine, Georgia, Kosovo, Libya, the Palestinian Territories (Ramallah and Rafah), Niger, Mali, Somalia and Iraq.
 Around 2,000 staff work in the field, and around 80 at headquarters.
 The total cost of the civilian CSDP Missions is currently around €281 million/year.

 There are around 120 different job types throughout the civilian CSDP Missions.
-From Head of Mission to auditor, forensic archeologist to transport officer, building manager to communications expert, police adviser to legal officer, financial verifier to translator, human resources manager to component manager.
-Our Headquarters also incorporates a unique blend of expertise with both officials and seconded national experts who work on matters such as policing, rule of law, procurement, logistics and finance.
+From Head of Mission to auditor, forensic archaeologist to transport officer, building manager to communications expert, police adviser to legal officer, financial verifier to translator, human resources manager to component manager.
+Our Headquarters also incorporates a unique blend of expertise with both EU civil servants and seconded national experts who work on matters such as policing, rule of law, procurement, logistics and finance.
 Currently, all EU Member States contribute personnel to the civilian CSDP Missions.

-As Civilian Operations Commander, I am committed to ensuring the greatest possible delivery of mandates, through good coordination with all CSDP stakeholders, efficient use of CPCC internal resources and 24/7, 365 day-a-year support to Missions in their respective theatres of operation.
+The CPCC is committed to ensuring the greatest possible delivery of mandates, through good coordination with all CSDP stakeholders, efficient use of CPCC internal resources and 24/7, 365 day-a-year support to Missions in their respective theatres of operation.

 The CPCC Director, as Civilian Operation Commander for each Mission, exercises command and control at strategic level for the operational planning and conduct of all civilian crisis management operations.
 He is assisted by number of senior policy experts.
 CPCC is composed of the following divisions:

-The Conduct of Operations Division (or 'Operations') is in daily contact with all of the civilian CSDP Missions.
+The Conduct of Operations Division is in daily contact with all of the civilian CSDP Missions.
 It supports Heads of Mission and Mission staff to deliver on their respective mandates on behalf of the Civilian Operation Commander, and ensures that the political objectives of the High Representative and the Member States are followed by the Missions.
-The Division consists of three geographically-organised Sections (Europe, Africa, Asia/Middle East) made up of AD and AST officials, SNEs including subject matter experts on policing, rule of law and maritime issues.
+The Division consists of three geographically-organised Sections (Europe, Africa, Asia/Middle East) made up of AD and AST officials, seconded national experts including subject matter experts on policing, rule of law and maritime issues.
 This Division also has responsibility for the revision of OPLANs in line with CIVCOM and PSC advice.

 The Chief of Staff Division is responsible for internal co-ordination of day-to-day issues.
 On top of that it has strategic responsibilities which are carried out by two sections.
 The Operational Capability Section is primarily responsible for providing guidance on cross-cutting issues such as lessons learnt, including the development of operational guidelines to ensure greater consistency and coherence on operational mandate delivery.
 The Operational Planning Section supports operational planning and establishment of civilian CSDP missions, establishing Planning Teams to develop operational planning documents such as the Concept of Operation (CONOPS) and Operational Plan (OPLAN), and to support Missions in all aspects of their start-up phase.